shaneiadt/Ramblings/pages/2020/SQL-101-The-Refresher.md

 The above examples cover most of all the basic / common queries you might run on a database.
 With these we could create some pretty complex queries, it just takes some practice.

-If you're interested in brushing up on your SQL (or if you're a beginner) I would highly recommend watching the [FreeCodeCamp](https://www.freecodecamp.org/) 4+ hour YouTube video....it's totally **FREE**! :sunglasses:
+If you're interested in brushing up on your SQL (or if you're a beginner) I would highly recommend watching the [FreeCodeCamp](https://www.freecodecamp.org/) 4+ hour YouTube video....it's totally **FREE**!😎

 https://www.youtube.com/watch?v=HXV3zeQKqGY